uldtot/wcioShop/README.md

 This system has been in use since 2010 but never made public, this GitHub project will fix that.
 I will be making a lot of changes to this before adding files to GitHub.
 If you see this message, the project is not ready for use.

 ## Requirements
-- PHP 7.4+ (Developed on PHP 7.4 and PHP 8, might work on older versions)
+- PHP 8 (Developed on PHP 8.x, might work on older versions)
 - Apache 2.4+ web server (Should work on NGINX or LiteSpeed but without the .htaccess)
 - A valid and working SSL certificate

-## PHP 8
-This should work with PHP 8.

 ## FAQ
 #### Is there a live demo